-- a.
-There has been a change in consumer preference towards eating leaner meats like chicken and fish. - b.
-Prices of imported beef have been increasing, thus making locally grown beef more competitive in terms of pricing. - c.
-The inability to cross breed native cattle with improved varieties has not increased production to adequate levels. - d.
-Animal rights pressure groups have come up rapidly, demanding better and humane treatment of farmyard animals like beef cattle. - 117.
+- (1) There has been a change in consumer preference towards eating leaner meats like chicken and fish. - (2) Prices of imported beef have been increasing, thus making locally grown beef more competitive in terms of pricing. - (3) The inability to cross breed native cattle with improved varieties has not increased, production to adequate levels. - (4) Animal rights pressure groups have come up rapidly, demanding better and humane treatment of farmyard animals like beef cattle. - 117.
 The problem of traffic congestion in Athens has been testing the ingenuity of politicians and town planners for years.
-But the measures adopted to date have not succeeded in decreasing the number of cars en the roads in the city centre.
-In 1980, an odds and evens number- plate legislation was introduced, under which odd and even plates were banned in the city centre on alternate days, thereby expecting to halve the number of cars in the city centre.
+But the measures adopted to date have not succeeded in decreasing the number of cars on the road in the city centre.
+In 1980, an odds and evens number-plate legislation was introduced, under which odd and even plates were banned in the city centre on alternate days, thereby expecting to halve the number of cars in the city centre.
 Then in 1993 it was decreed that all cars in use in the city centre must be fitted with catalytic converters; a regulation had just then been introduced, substantially reducing import taxes on cars with catalytic converters, the only condition being that the buyer of such a 'clean' car offered for destruction a car at least 15 years old.

-Which one of the following options, f true, would best support the claim that the measures adopted to date have not succeeded?
+Which one of the following options, if true, would best support the claim that the measures adopted to date have not succeeded?

-- a.
-In the 1980s, many families purchased second cars with the requisite odd or even number plate. - b.
-In the mid-1990s, many families found it feasible to become first-time car owners by buying a car more than 15 years old and turning it in for a new car with catalytic converters. - c.
-Post-1993, many families-seized the opportunity to sell their more than 15 year-old cars and buy 'clean' cars from the open market, even if it meant forgoing the import tax subsidy.

-- d.
-All of the above. - 118.
-Although in the limited sense of freedom regarding appointments and internal working, the independence of the Central Bank is unequivocally ensured, the same cannot be said of its right to pursue monetary policy without co-ordination with the central government.
+- (1) In the 1980s, many families purchased second cars with the requisite odd or even number plate. - (2) In the mid-1990s, many families found it feasible to become first-time car owners by buying a car more than 15 years old and turning it in for a new car with catalytic converters. - (3) Post-1993, many families seized the opportunity to sell their more than 15 year-old cars and buy 'clean' cars from the open market, even if it meant forgoing the import tax subsidy. - (4) All of the above. - 118.
+Although in the limited sense of freedom regarding appointments and internal working, the independence of the Central Bank is unequivocally ensured, the same cannot be said of its right to pursue monetary policy without coordination with the central government.
 The role of the Central Bank has turned out to be subordinate and advisory in nature.

-Which of the following best supports the conclusion drawn in the passage?
+Which one of the following best supports the conclusion drawn in the passage?

-- a.
-A decision of the chairman of the Central Bank to increase the bank rate by two percentage points sent shock-waves in industry, academic and government circles alike. - b.
-Government has repeatedly resorted to monetisation of the debt despite the reservations of the Central Bank. - c.
-The Central Bank does not need the central government's nod for replacing soiled currency notes. - d.
-The inability to remove coin shortage was a major shortcoming of this government. - 119.
-The Shveta-chattra or the "White Umbrella" was a symbol of sovereign political authority placed over the monarchy's head at the time of the coronation.
-The ruler so inaugurated was regarded not as a temporal autocrat but as the instrument of protective and sheltering firmament of supreme law.
-The white umbrella symbol is of great antiquity and its varied use illustrates the ultimate common basis of non-theocratic nature of states in the Indian tradition.
-As such, the umbrella is found, although not necessarily a white one, over the head of Lord Ram, the Mohammedan sultans and Chatrapati Shivaji.
+- (1) A decision of the chairman of the Central Bank to increase the bank rate by two percentage points sent shock-waves in industry, academic and government circles alike. - (2) Government has repeatedly resorted to monetisation of the debt despite the reservation of the Central Bank. - (3) The Central Bank does not need the central government's nod for replacing soiled currency notes. - (4) The inability to remove coin shortage was a major shortcoming of this government.